VivStudio/COMP3900-2025---Toastie-base-project-/README.md

 # Custom component library notes
 - Re-use custom component where possible.
 Ok to refactor.
 Can make new components
 - Use provided colors only with the exception of Colors.white
 - Use provided font styling only.
 Choose the one closest to the Figma mocks if the exact size is missing.
+- Any padding or border radius is usually already defined.
+Make sure everything is in multiples of gridbaseline